jazzband/sorl-thumbnail/README.rst

 Features at a glance
 ====================

-- Support for Django 1.8, 1.10, 1.11, following the `Django supported versions policy`_
+- Support for Django 1.8, 1.10, 1.11, and 2.0 following the `Django supported versions policy`_
 - Python 3 support
 - Storage support
 - Pluggable Engine support for `Pillow`_, `ImageMagick`_, `PIL`_, `Wand`_, `pgmagick`_, and `vipsthumbnail`_